 These broad definitions cover all types of risks an organisation faces, including financial, reputational, legal, environmental, technology, security, and operational risks.

-While health and safety risks technically fall under operational risks, its effects can spill over into every area of an organisation, such as reputation, finance, security, and environment.
+While health and safety risks technically fall under operational risks, their effects can spill over into every area of an organisation, such as reputation, finance, security, and environment.
 It is thus important to have a risk management strategy for health and safety.

 What is a risk management strategy?